 If you have opted for a Trade Assurance order, you can also add additional services such as production monitoring and inspection, where a local team will visit the seller’s location to ensure everything runs smoothly.
 This can help you:

 - Keep up-to-date on production

 Be prepared to walk away

 Finally, if something seems too good to be true, it usually is.
 Be wary of prices or promises that are way off from other suppliers you have contacted.
-Also be wary if the supplier tries aggressively to move the negotiations away from the Alibaba platform and hence away from buyer protections.
+Also be wary if the supplier tries aggressively to move the negotiations away from the Alibaba platform, and hence away from buyer protections such as Trade Assurance.
 Always be willing to walk away from a deal if something does not feel right.

 Pros and cons of purchasing from China